ipfs/community/README.md

 We have a community [Google Calendar](https://www.google.com/calendar/embed?src=ipfs.io_eal36ugu5e75s207gfjcu0ae84%40group.calendar.google.com&ctz=America/New_York) you can watch for events and sync to.
 We will add relevant events concerning IPFS to it, both with geographical and interplanetary (online) locations.

-If you know of an event that has a set date and location and is _not_ listed on the calendar, please open an issue on this repository requesting that it be added to the calendar, or ping [@RichardLitt](https://github.com/RichardLitt) on IRC or on [twitter](https://twitter.com/richlitt) and he'll add it for you.
+If you know of an event that has a set date and location and is _not_ listed on the calendar, please open an issue on this repository requesting that it be added to the calendar.

 ## Swag